mobiledge/mobiledge.github.io/README.md

 #### Rules for learning/expertise
-- Level 1: Listen/Read, Familiarity with 3 topics
+- Level 1: Listen/Read, Goal: Familiarity with 3 sub-topics
 - Level 2: Do/Practice
 - Level 3:
 - Target breadth-first.
 Attempt to get to Level 1 across all items in a vertical first.